dbarsam/blog/content/articles/2021-02-01-link-checker-i/link-checker.md

 <!--
 spell-checker:ignore
 -->
-This is an update to a previous article, [how this blog detects broken links], describing updated ways to use the[markdown-link-check] npm package.
+This article is a follow-up to [how this blog detects broken links], describing updated ways to use the [markdown-link-check] npm package.

 ## Batch Operation